TiBeN/m3uragen/README.md

     'Zyron (Europe).zip'
     [..]

-Because the images are zipped into archives, theses archives have to be unzipped before.
+Because the images are zipped into archives, these archives have to be unzipped before.
 We want unzipped images to go to '/c64-dsk' and generated m3u files to '/c64-m3u'.
 This is done by executing: